-Some kilometers before we arrived in Lest our journey was unpleasantly interrupted by a railway train loaded with wine barrels.
+Some kilometres before we arrived in Lest our journey was unpleasantly interrupted by a railway train loaded with wine barrels.
 Since it was a single-track route – and we didn’t want to drive back to the last passing point – we had no other choice than to lift our carriages from the rail track – hand in hand with the coachman – and let the opposite train pass.

 Horse-drawn railways run in harmony with steam trains

 The first German railway, the Bavarian Ludwig Railway, connected Nuremberg and Fuerth from 1835.
-Here, horse-drawn trains traveled next to a steam-train.
+Here, horse-drawn trains travelled next to a steam-train.
 While the horse-drawn railway ran every hour, the steam train (with a locomotive made in Britain by Stephenson) ran only twice per day, due to the high cost for coal.

 From 1835/36 a total of 449,399 passengers was transported by 2,364 steam train rides and 6,100 horse-drawn train rides.
 The horse-drawn railway operated until 1862.

 The first public horse-drawn railway on the Continent was the Saint-Étienne – Andrézieux railway, granted by order of King Louis XVIII in 1823.
-It was eighteen kilometers long, and opened in 1827 to transport coal.
+It was eighteen kilometres long, and opened in 1827 to transport coal.
 Passengers were transported from 1832.